all about dubai culture village old world charm with a modern touch in 2024

 Now that we have engaged in technological and scientific advances that make our immediate predecessors appear antiquated or at least surpassed, we tend to be apathetic and reluctant about giving up the luxury of modern amenities to indulge in our heritage.
 Any community is defined by the legacy of its indigenous culture and traditions.
 Thus, when we choose to deviate from them, be it for a mere insight into the potential modernity withholds, we deviate from our very identity.
-The Dubai Culture Village is a multi-purpose development project in the United Arab Emirates (UAE) launched in 2006 by Dubai Properties, located along the shoreline of the Dubai Creek.
+The Dubai Culture Village in 2024 is a multi-purpose development project in the United Arab Emirates (UAE) launched in 2006 by Dubai Properties, located along the shoreline of the Dubai Creek.

 Why is the Dubai Culture Village called so?

-As the name suggests, it seeks to preserve, celebrate, and display traditional Islamic and Arabian Art with a touch of contemporaneity through real estate projects.
+As the name suggests, it seeks to preserve, celebrate, and display traditional Islamic and Arabian art with a touch of contemporaneity through real estate projects.

 When was this project finished and what does it include?